 And now nearly 2 years after the release of generic Epclusa, the results are in… Good news!

-It seems that the real world results of treating Hep C G3 with Epclusa and the trial results are close enough to validate each other and that there is now little doubt that Epclusa (Sofosbuvir 400 mg + Velpatasvir 100 mg) is the optimum treatment for Hep C genotype 3 however it is also still the most expensive option when compared to Sofosbuvir + Daclatasvir.
+It seems that the real world results of treating Hep C G3 with Epclusa and the trial results are close enough to validate each other and that there is now little doubt that Epclusa (Sofosbuvir 400 mg + Velpatasvir 100 mg) and Sofosbuvir + Daclatasvir can both be considered optimum treatments for Hep C genotype 3.
+However Epclusa is also still the most expensive option when compared to Sofosbuvir + Daclatasvir.

-However I would add that there is some evidence to suggest that adding at least an extra four weeks treatment will lift the cure rate.
+I would add that there is some considerable evidence to suggest that adding at least an extra four weeks to the standard 12 treatment will lift the cure rate.
 So, if you can afford it, doing 16 weeks instead of 12 weeks looks like being a good idea.
-Doing 24 weeks is even better but only by a couple of percentage points.
+Doing 20 weeks is even better but only by a couple of percentage points.

 Also if you have cirrhosis then a longer treatment period is recommended.
 There is no evidence that adding Ribavirin to the Sofosbuvir + Velpatasvir regime will lift cure rates by about 2%.
 In fact in some trials adding Ribavirin appears to lower cure rates.